qvunguyen/qvunguyen/README.md

-# 👋 Hi there, I'm Vu Nguyen
+# 👋 Hi there, I'm Jason

 ## I'm a Data Scientist.
 - 👀  My primary interests are in Machine Learning, Deep Learning, and Artificial Intelligence.
 I am also well-versed in statistical modeling and data visualization.